Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Experimental Framework

 \subsection{Separation model}

 Although our method can work with any separation architecture, we use a variation of the Sudo rm -rf \cite{tzinis2020sudo} separation architecture since it achieves a good trade-off between separation fidelity and time-memory computational requirements.
-This Sudo rm -rf variation, uses the group communication mechanism proposed in \cite{luo2020groupcomm} which divides all intermediate representations in $16$ groups of sub-bands and process them independently.
-By doing so, we obtain a really efficient and light-weight model with only $794,921$ trainable parameters which can easily fit and run on an edge device.
-We use $8$ repetitive U-ConvBlocks and set the number of output sources to $M=3$.
-We force the estimated sources to add up to the input mixture using a mixture consistency layer \cite{wisdom2019differentiableMixtureConsistency} at the output of our separation model.
+This Sudo rm -rf variation, uses $8$ repetitive U-ConvBlocks as well as the group communication mechanism proposed in \cite{luo2020groupcomm} which divides all intermediate representations in $16$ groups of sub-bands and process them independently.
+By doing so, we obtain an efficient and light-weight model with only $794 \thinspace 921$ trainable parameters which can easily fit and run on an edge device with $32$ bit precision.
+We force the $M=3$ estimated sources to add up to the input mixture using a mixture consistency layer \cite{wisdom2019differentiableMixtureConsistency}.
 For all the other parameters we choose the default settings provided in \cite{tzinis2021compute} for a sampling rate of $16$k Hz.